jvcleave/ofxImGui/Developpers.md

 - Similarly, put the `*.h` and `*.cpp` files from the `imgui root` go into `ofxImGui/libs/imgui/src`.
 - Manually compare `ofxImGui/src/imconfig.h` with the new `ofxImGui/libs/imgui/src/imconfig.h`, merge new changes if needed, then delete `ofxImGui/libs/imgui/src/imconfig.h`.
 - Apply hacks listed below.
-- After updating: Check ofxImGui's source code for detecting obsolete API functions usage.
+- After updating: Check ofxImGui's source code for detecting obsolete API functions usage using `IMGUI_DISABLE_OBSOLETE_FUNCTIONS`.

 ### Applying platform specific hacks
 After updating imgui, it's required to do some changes.